ysantanaf/lanyon/about.md

 ---

-I am PhD in Oceanography workins as a Research Engineer at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
+I am PhD in Oceanography working as Research Engineer at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
 My research line focuses on;

   - Organic carbon dynamics
   - Mesoscales features
-  - Modelling tools
+  - Biogeochemical Modelling
   - Ocean Data Assimilation

 ### I work on how biogeochemical fluxes are influenced by the ocean dynamics